mb-3/Projects/README.md

-This is a collection of projects written in Python that were created, designed, and executed by me.
+This is a collection of projects written in Python that were created, designed, and executed by myself.